hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   into the three DFL producers and removed without materializing its 8,400-byte constant/output pass.
 Both contiguous coordinate-plane splits of `[1,4,2100]` into `[1,2,2100]` are now zero-copy aliases.
-Full-model command generation passes these slices, the compact three-head Concat, and the following constant Add; it next stops at the first compact Sub.
+Full-model command generation passed these slices, the compact three-head Concat, and the following constant Add before stopping at the first compact Sub.
+- The current compiler passes those checkpoints and emits the selected YOLO320 `.nai` at a 490 KiB TCDM peak; runtime/block and cluster verification remain.

 ### Other retained evidence